-At the beginning of the fall semester of your sophomore year you may choose to complete the Sophomore Advising Questionnaire (SAQ) to help your advising team learn to know more about your strengths, interests, aspirations, plans and goals.
-On the SAQ, you will note your major, concentration within the major, whether you are currently considering a secondary field or minor, which of the five Signature Learning Experiences (SLE) appeal to you, your post-graduate plans, and your co-curricular engagement.
-The information on the SAQ should serve as a useful starting point for your initial conversations with your Faculty Academic Advisor and Purposeful Life Work Mentor.
+At the beginning of the fall semester of your sophomore year you may choose to complete the Sophomore Advising Questionnaire (SAQ) to help your advising team learn more about your strengths, interests, aspirations, plans and goals.
+On the SAQ, you will note your major, concentration within the major, whether you are currently considering a secondary field or minor, which of the five Signature Learning Experiences (SLE) appeal to you, your post-graduate plans, and your cocurricular engagement.
+The information on the SAQ should serve as a useful starting point for your initial conversations with your Faculty Academic Advisor.